 Consider transferring ownership or control of your business to a family member if you want it to continue in its present form but would like some relief from the mantle of responsibility.
-With Bill C-208 passing into law and taking effect January 1, 2022, you may be able to transition your family-owned business, with prudent succession planning, to the next generation without the adverse tax consequences that currently apply.
+With Bill C-208 now law and in effect, you may be able to transition your family-owned business, with prudent succession planning, to the next generation without the adverse tax consequences that currently apply.

 To ensure a smooth transition, it’s important to carefully identify and train your successor to handle both short- and long-term decisions and responsibilities.

 Transferring ownership/control of your business to a family member is often part of a succession plan, though this option may fall short of your needs if you require a more rapid exit or payout.